Bade Achhe Lagte Hain

 Bade Achhe Lagte Hain (/hns/; They Look So Good) is an Indian soap opera that aired on Sony Entertainment Television from 30 May 2011 to 10 July 2014.
 Based on the Gujarati play Patrani by Imtiaz Patel, the soap opera was created and produced by Ekta Kapoor under the banner of Balaji Telefilms.
 The title of the show, along with the title-track, was derived from a song composed by R.D.
 Burman, from the soundtrack of the 1976 Bollywood film Balika Badhu.
-Ekta Kapoor had got the name, Bade Achhe Lagte Hain, registered about six years before the soap opera premiered.

 The show explores the worlds of Priya Sharma (Sakshi Tanwar) and Ram Kapoor (Ram Kapoor), who accidentally discover love after getting married.
 After the storyline moved five years ahead in June 2012, many new actors and characters, including Samir Kochhar and Amrita Mukherjee who played the roles of Rajat Kapur and Peehu respectively, were introduced.

 According to The Times of India, Bade Achhe Lagte Hain is the seventh most-watched television show of 2011 in India.
 The soap opera won the Kalakar Award for the Best Serial and the People's Choice Award for Favourite TV Drama, both in 2012.
 The soap opera was voted the Most Inspiring Soap in 2013, receiving a vote count of 43.68%.
 It has been dubbed and rebroadcast in English, Tamil, and Telugu.